emily-clough/fp-flood-nvfi/README.md

 ## Project Goal:
 [Flooded People](https://www.floodedpeople.org.uk) are interested in understanding where people who are particularly vulnerable to the impacts of flooding are most at risk of being flooded, or have experienced flooding in the past.

-The project is inspired in part by the work of JRF, University of Manchester and others in building the [Climate Just](https://climatejust.org.uk) resource and website.
+The project builds on the work of the [Climate Just](https://climatejust.org.uk) resource and website, developed by Joseph Rowntree Foundation and University of Manchester and others..
 It appears this was last updated in 2017.

-While it would be fun and useful to try to reproduce that analysis on a UK-wide scale, the digital infrastructure for this scale of project is not available at this time.
-This project will focus on the following geographic areas:
+Flooded People are particularly working on a National Lottery Community Fund project that organises people in key flooded communities in England and Scotland:

 - Leicester
 - Hull
 - Birmingham
+- Tower Hamlets
 - Dundee
 - Glasgow

-For these council areas, the project will try to identify neighbourhoods and areas where people who are highly vulnerable to the impacts of flooding *and* have also been flooded in the past or are likely to be flooded in the future.
+For these council areas, the project identifies neighbourhoods and areas where people who are highly vulnerable to the impacts of flooding *and* have also been flooded in the past or are or at risk of flooding in the future.
 FP are hoping to use this analysis to focus who they speak to as part of their project with the National Lottery.

 The analysis will be used by community organisers and campaigners, so it is particularly important that the outputs are accessible and legibile to them.
-Possible ideas: identifying lists of postcodes, or layering on to GoogleMaps or OpenStreetMaps.
+The basic approach is therefore to build a series of KML maps from existing data and feed these into MyMaps in Google.
+This should allow FP and community organisers to use the maps to observe overall patterns in the communities, as well as an on-the-ground tool for navigating communities through the GoogleMaps app.

 ## Available Data:

 The project examines two broad concepts:
 - vulnerability to the impacts of flooding
 - flood exposure

+Data collection is a devolved matter, so data has been processed separately for England and Scotland.
+I've outlined below where I got the data and how I processed it before uploading to Google Mymaps.

 ### Vulnerability to flooding
 The measure of vulnerability to flooding is the Neighbourhood Flooding Vulnerability Index, developed by Sayer and Partners for the UK's Climate Change Committee.
 The NFVI: